Building Adobe Podcast

 People think in words, not waveforms.

-Major audio tools use time-based waveforms for editing.
+Major editing tools use time-based waveforms for editing.
 These waveforms only show volume over time, so it's difficult to make edits.
 It borrows the metaphors of cutting analog tape from before digital tools existed.

 Insight